The First RELHIC? Cloud-9 is a Starless Gas Cloud: Summary and Future Work

 We suggest that future work on Cloud-9 should focus on three complementary fronts.
 First, deeper optical observations, particularly with JWST, could further lower the upper limit on its stellar mass.
 Second, numerical simulations should explore whether the slightly perturbed morphology of Cloud-9 is consistent with RELHICs experiencing ram-pressure stripping.
 Third, deep H$\alpha$ imaging could probe the expected ring-like emission in its outer regions~\citep{Sykes2019}.
 Together with existing radio data, these observations would enable joint constraints on the intensity of the local UVB––which may be influenced by Cloud-9’s proximity to M94–– while also providing an opportunity to map the dark matter distribution beyond Cloud-9's core.

-Even if Cloud-9 were to host an undetected, extremely faint stellar component, our HST observations, together with those from FAST and VLA, are fully consistent with theoretical expectations of a threshold mass scale, $M_{\rm crit}$, below which galaxy formation becomes increasingly inefficient~\citep{Benitez-Llambay2020}.
-In this framework, $M_{\rm crit}$ marks the sharp transition between dark and luminous halos, where outcomes range from halos that remain entirely devoid of stars to those able to form dwarf galaxies, depending sensitively on their mass assembly histories.
-Cloud-9 appears to be the first known system that clearly signals this predicted transition, likely placing it among the rare RELHICs that inhabit the boundary between failed and successful galaxy formation.
+n the $\Lambda$CDM framework, the existence of a critical halo mass scale for galaxy formation naturally predicts galaxies spanning orders of magnitude in stellar mass at roughly fixed halo mass.
+This threshold marks a sharp transition where galaxy formation becomes increasingly inefficient~\citep{Benitez-Llambay2020}, yielding outcomes that range from halos entirely devoid of stars to those able to form faint dwarfs, depending sensitively on their mass assembly histories.
+Even if Cloud-9 were to host an undetected, extremely faint stellar component, our HST observations, together with FAST and VLA data, remain fully consistent with these theoretical expectations.
+Cloud-9 thus appears to be the first known system that clearly signals this predicted transition, likely placing it among the rare RELHICs that inhabit the boundary between failed and successful galaxy formation.
 Regardless of its ultimate nature, Cloud-9 is unlike any dark, gas-rich source detected to date.

 The HST/ACS data is available at this MAST DOI: \url{http://dx.doi.org/10.17909/10gr-vg66}.

 \facilities{HST (ACS)} \software{DOLPHOT \citep{Dolphin2000, Dolphin2016}, DrizzlePac \citep{2015ASPC..495..281A}}